Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/1/android-studio.md

 You will need a GitHub account with access to the Murray-Bridge-Bunyips organisation (or to use the `MBHSRobotics` shared account).

+For MBHS Student Robotics Club members, you can follow [this guide in the shared drive](https://docs.google.com/document/d/18iZ2eS7Tr0e4pBBBeyeKwgJa_2NdkLZIelezqBSOWug/edit?usp=sharing) to get your account set up.
+Note you will need a mentor to add you to the organisation and add your user to the `BunyipsFTC` GitHub team if not using the shared account.

 ## First-time setup
 For new laptops, you will need to `Clone Repository` of URL: `https://github.com/Murray-Bridge-Bunyips/BunyipsFTC`.